PredatH0r/ChanSort/readme.txt

   http://www.microsoft.com/en-us/download/details.aspx?id=8328
 - USB-stick to transfer the channel list between your TV and PC (for Panasonic an SD-Card is needed instead of a USB-stick)
-- For LG's LM-series you need a programmable remote control to access the service menu for transferring the list to/from USB.
+- For some LG series/models the included remote control is not able to open the service menus for transferring the lists to/from USB.
+  In that case you either need a different LG or a programmable remote.
   (e.g. Logitech Harmony 300, One-For-All URC3920,...)
   Details can be found on the ChanSort wiki and on http://openlgtv.org.ru/wiki/index.php/Access_hidden_service_menus_/_modes